panglesd/slipshow/docs/record-and-replay.rst

 Creating a new drawing
 ======================

-Slipshow's drawing are "anchored" in the text flow of your presentation.
+Slipshow's drawings are "anchored" in the text flow of your presentation.
 This allows them to be moved as you add text before, or if you move some parts, the drawing included, in a subslip.